AlejandroFrias/MindSketch/documents/final.md

 ## Design of MindSketch

-From what I can tell this a is a pretty unique way to use code snippets.
 Code snippets or code templates are very popular in many text editors and IDE's.
 They speed up programming.
-Allowing use of those but from text that represents the idea rather than the code snippet should allow for better teaching tools and accessibility.
-I think it could even assist experts who want further abstraction from the workings of the computer to be able to deal with the ideas and concepts more directly.
+Allowing use of those but from text that represents the idea rather than the code snippet allows for better teaching tools and accessibility.
+It could even assist experts who want further abstraction from the workings of the computer to be able to deal with the ideas and concepts more directly.
 One could concieve of using MindSketch to create mini English DSL's for coding in various domains.

 There are two stages of using MindSketch.
-Stage one is creating Translator Objects in various misk files.
-Stage two is using the plugin that is generated from the Translator Objects.
+Stage one is creating `.misk` files.
+Stage two is using the plugin that is generated from them.

+See the [README](https://github.com/AlejandroFrias/MindSketch) for a tutorial on how to use this language.

-### Stage 1: Translator Objects
+### Stage 1: Write MindSketch Files

-Translator Objects are written in `.misk` files in the (MindSketch grammar)[https://github.com/AlejandroFrias/MindSketch/blob/master/documents/grammar.md].
+MindSketch files have Translator Objects defined in them as well as Commands.
+Translator Objects are translations from English to code snippets.
+Commands are translations from English to Sublime comands, mostly for code navigation purposes.

+Multiple files can be merged together using `import` statements at the top fo the file.

 To assist users in writing these files, syntax highlighting is available.
-The README also has instructions on how to use the (MindSKetch Syntax Grammar)[https://github.com/AlejandroFrias/MindSketch/blob/master/source/MindSketch.tmLanguage] in Sublime.
-The same file is compatible with TextMate and many other text editors and IDE's that support custom syntax highlighting.
+The README also has instructions on how to use the [MindSKetch Syntax Grammar](https://github.com/AlejandroFrias/MindSketch/blob/master/source/MindSketch.tmLanguage) in Sublime.

+#### Translator Objects

+Translator Objects are written in `.misk` files.
+They follow the [MindSketch grammar](https://github.com/AlejandroFrias/MindSketch/blob/master/documents/grammar.md).

 '''
 # This is a Translator Object named 'For loop'